Odoo and PostgreSQL Performance Tuning Guide

 What about zero workers?

-When you set your workers = 0, Odoo will run in “threaded” mode.
+When you set your workers = 0, Odoo runs in threaded mode.
 This is fine for development, demos, or very light loads where you want to minimize memory usage.
-If you choose this mode, make sure to also set threads = 2 as PDF generation still requires two concurrent threads.
+There is no threads setting to add in odoo.conf; the threaded server can run concurrent requests inside the same process, so PDF generation can still work for light use.

 However, for production environments, multiprocess mode (workers > 0) is strongly recommended.
 It offers better CPU utilization, crash isolation, and enables Odoo’s built-in worker recycling for long-running or memory-heavy processes.